typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/restrict-template-expressions.md

   allowNumber?: boolean;
   // if true, also allow boolean type in template expressions allowBoolean?: boolean;
+  // if true, also allow any in template expressions allowAny?: boolean;
   // if true, also allow null and undefined in template expressions allowNullable?: boolean;
 };